logicmonitor/lm-powershell-module/Documentation/Disconnect-LMAccount.md

 # Disconnect-LMAccount

 ## SYNOPSIS
-Disconnect from a previouslly connected LM portal
+Disconnect from a previously connected LM portal

 ## SYNTAX